 The mission of the Center for Cell Signaling in Gastroenterology (C-SiG) at Mayo Clinic is to improve understanding of the signaling pathways that control the function of gastrointestinal cells, both in health and disease.

-While throughout the last decade there has been tremendous progress towards uncovering the fundamental mechanisms contributing to gastrointestinal diseases, new insights have not been sufficiently translated into innovative therapies.
-Unlike breakthroughs in other major biomedical fields such as atherosclerosis, advances in gastrointestinal cell biology have had a limited meaningful effect on the natural history or prevalence of many diseases involving the gastrointestinal tract.
+Tremendous progress has been made toward uncovering the fundamental mechanisms that contribute to gastrointestinal diseases, but new insights haven't been sufficiently translated into innovative therapies.
+Unlike breakthroughs in other major biomedical fields, advances in gastrointestinal cell biology have had a limited meaningful effect on the natural history and prevalence of many diseases involving the gastrointestinal tract.

-The Mayo Clinic Center for Cell Signaling in Gastroenterology fosters research collaboration between scientists and clinicians, which enables faster translation from the lab to clinical trials and, ultimately, improves digestive disease treatment.
+Our center also fosters research collaboration among scientists and clinicians, which enables faster translation from the lab to clinical trials, ultimately improving digestive disease treatment for patients.

 The Center for Cell Signaling in Gastroenterology at Mayo Clinic is designated a Digestive Disease Research Core Center funded by the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health.
 Learn more about these core centers.

 The director of the Center for Cell Signaling in Gastroenterology is Nicholas F. LaRusso, M.D.

 Goals of the Center for Cell Signaling in Gastroenterology are to support and enhance digestive disease research by: